lofar-astron/lofar-cabling/README.md

 # Lofar cabling

-A Python 3 project that can design a good layout for LOFAR fields
+A Python 3 project that designs layouts for LOFAR fields

 ## Getting started

 These instructions will get you a copy of the project up and running on your local machine.

+??

 ### Prerequisites